Gut Health Secrets Every Mom Needs to Know

 Incorporate Mindset and Nervous System Regulation Tools

 Mindfulness, meditation, breathing exercises, or simply taking breaks to reset your energy throughout the day can have a profound impact on your gut-brain axis.
-As a highly sensitive person, you’re particularly attuned to stress, and sustained stress can disrupt gut health.
+As a mom, you’re particularly attuned to stress, and sustained stress can disrupt gut health.

 Consider using nervous system regulation tools like deep breathing, gentle yoga, or guided meditations designed to calm the nervous system and support gut health.
 These practices help prevent chronic stress from wreaking havoc on your gut lining, microbiome, and overall mood.